s212781/MLOps-Project-Group13/reports/README.md

 --- question 23 fill here ---

+Monitoring is important after deploying a machine learning model to ensure its durability over time.
+We did not manage to implement monitoring for our project.
+We would like to have monitoring implemented such that over time we could keep track of the drift in the data and prevent our model from being useless over time.
+In our example, the dog breeds and the dogs' appearences will probably remain same, but the image qualities and the picture attributes may change over time and monitoring can help us track these changes and act upon them.
+We could also benefit from telemetry to check our system daily in a real-life example.

 ### Question 24

 > **How many credits did you end up using during the project and what service was most expensive?**